keshibat/portfolio/README.md

-# Udacity Fullstack Nanodegree: Portfolio Project
+# My Web Development Portfolio

 ## Project Info
+Originally built as part of my Udacity Fullstack Nanodegree, this is the source code for my portfolio site.

-Build a project portfolio based on the mock-up provided.
-The site must follow HTML and CSS guidelines.
+The requirement was to build a project portfolio based on the mock-up provided, and the site must follow HTML and CSS guidelines.

-## Status
+## Website
-*Completed*
+My portfolio is live at [samatkins.me](http://samatkins.me/).

 ## Source Code
 Source code is located in the [app](https://github.com/cubiio/portfolio/tree/master/app) folder.

 ## Built with
 - HTML5
+- Nunjucks templates
 - Sass
 - CSS3 Flexbox
 - Javascript
+- Knockout.js
 - Gulp to automate tasks

-## Demo
-For the purposes of the Udacity project, a demo is live [here](http://cubiio-portfolio.surge.sh/) hosted by [surge.sh](https://surge.sh/).

-## Website
-My portfolio is live at [samatkins.me](http://samatkins.me/).